CHTC/tutorial-rstudio-to-chtc/README.md

 where `job_X_dataset_name` will be unique for each job and correspond to one of the datasets we are analyzing.

+> [!TIP]
-*For more information on using arguments, see our guide [Basic Scripting and Job Submission with Arguments](https://chtc.cs.wisc.edu/uw-research-computing/htc-basic-scripting).*
+For more information on using arguments, see our guide [Basic Scripting and Job Submission with Arguments](https://chtc.cs.wisc.edu/uw-research-computing/htc-basic-scripting).

 ### Create the submit file